 - Fill out the Childcare Fellowship Application.

-- Send us the first page of your most recent 1040 federal tax return form.
+- Provide us with the first page of your most recent 1040 federal tax return form.
 Your child/children must be listed as a dependent on this form (unless your child is not yet born).
-Those married filing separately, please attach both tax return forms.
+Those who are married and file separately, please provide both tax return forms.
+Form submission methods are listed below.
 Example of a 1040 tax form.

 Friday, September 22, 2017